PlatmaC/node-red-google-calendar/README.md

 [node-red-contrib-google-calendar repository](https://github.com/taminhhienmor/node-red-contrib-google-calendar.git)

 ## Features
-Add new event on google-calendar
+Add new, update and retrieve list of events on google-calendar
-Update event on google-calendar
-Get event on google-calendar

 ## Use Cases
 **1. Automated Meeting Reminders**